-As of 2010, there are around 750 glyphosate products being sold in the market today.
-Half of the products are being introduced for conventional crops and the Asia Pacific was the largest and fastest market in the whole part of the world.
-China is the largest manufacturer of glyphosate and 30% of the global exports are from their land.
+As of 2010, around 750 glyphosate products are being sold in the market today.
+Half of the products are being introduced for conventional crops, and the Asia Pacific was the largest and fastest market in the whole part of the world.
+China is the largest manufacturer of glyphosate, and 30% of the global exports are from their land.

-This chemical is an acid molecule, thus it is formulated as a salt for handling and packaging.
+This chemical is an acid molecule.
+Thus it is formulated as salt for handling and packaging.
 It includes isopropylamine, potassium, mono-ammonium, and diammonium as the counterion.
-Meanwhile, the active ingredient in the Monsanto herbicides is the isopropylamine salt of glyphosate.
+Meanwhile, the active ingredient in Monsanto herbicides is the isopropylamine salt of glyphosate.

 US Environmental Protection Agency Classifies Glyphosate as Non-Carcinogenic

-In the study conducted by US Environmental Protection Agency (EPA), the glyphosate was considered as non-carcinogenic by the agency.
-Also, it is low in oral acute toxicity and dermal level.
+In the study conducted by the US Environmental Protection Agency (EPA), glyphosate was considered non-carcinogenic by the agency.
+Also, it is low in acute oral toxicity and dermal level.

-The EPA described the situation as a worst case model for those individuals who spend his lifetime eating food derived entirely from fields sprayed entirely with glyphosate but only when it is in its maximum level.
+The EPA described the situation as a worst-case model for those individuals who spend their lifetime eating food derived entirely from fields sprayed entirely with glyphosate but only when it is at its maximum level.

-Finally, according to the agency, there is no adverse health effect under such condition.
-In 2016, they issued a report stating that glyphosate in unlikely to be carcinogenic.
+Finally, according to the agency, there is no adverse health effect under such conditions.
+In 2016, they issued a report stating that glyphosate is unlikely to be carcinogenic.

 California Office of Environmental Health Hazard Assessment on Glyphosate

-Meanwhile, in March 2015, the California Office of Environmental Health Hazard (OEHHA) listed glyphosate as carcinogenic according to the assessment done by the International Agency for Research on Cancer (IARC).
+Meanwhile, in March 2015, the California Office of Environmental Health Hazard (OEHHA) listed glyphosate as carcinogenic according to the International Agency for Research on Cancer (IARC) assessment.

-As such, the Monsanto company filed a case against OEHHA in 2016, however, they lost the suit in March 2017.
+The Monsanto company filed a case against OEHHA in 2016.
+However, they lost the suit in March 2017.

-Today, the glyphosate was still listed as a carcinogenic in the State of California.
+Today, glyphosate was still listed as carcinogenic in the State of California.

 Usage of Glyphosate